hash-bang/jQuery-Stash/README.md

 	stashinit()

-Somewhere in your own code or just copy paste the following:
+Somewhere in your code or just copy paste the following:

 	$(document).on('pageinit', 'div[data-role=page]', function(event, ui) {
 		if (!$.stash)